DumitruMurar/BabyCare/ReadMe.md

 This is an application for Baby Care.
-This is to help all mother to track thaei activity.
+This is to help all mother to track their activity.